voormedia/ec2-snapshot/README.md

 of volumes need to be snapshotted.

 Therefore, the current implementation doesn't support the case of using a snapshotting server that creates snapshots for all volumes.
-It is ment to run on all servers that require snapshots to be created of its volumes.
+It is meant to run on all servers that require snapshots to be created of its volumes.

 Requirements